ReyeTech/FruitDetection/README.md

 # Fruit detection

-This repository focuses on using YOLO v8 model for detecting and locating Apples in a farm using python
+This repository focuses on using YOLO v8 model for detecting and locating fruits in a farm using python

+## For Apple Detection

 https://github.com/ReyeTech/AppleDetection/assets/109020327/1ec917bf-7e9d-4ecc-8b7f-a2c24af59491